yjkiwilee/mob_movement_manager/guides/GETTING_STARTED.md

 - **Right clicks with the tools don't seem to register from time to time.**

 Although the datapack has been greatly optimised for the tools to be as responsive as possible, some lags may remain.
-Additionally, right-clicking while facing certain mobs and entities (e.g. armor stands) may not register because some default response to right-clicking is preventing the datapack from detecting the click event.
+Additionally, right-clicking while facing certain mobs and other entities (e.g. regular armor stands) may not register because some default response to right-clicking is preventing the datapack from detecting the click event.
 Making sure to avoid facing mobs and entities when right-clicking may help.

 - **A path doesn't seem to have any dummy attached to it but the path manager UI shows that there is still a dummy.**